Key takeaways

 - Self-improving skills — Agents learn from completed tasks and create reusable templates with confidence tracking — gets better over time

-- Issue tracker integration — Linear, HubSpot, and GitHub Issues in one app; only Emdash matches this breadth among Tier 2 tools
+- Issue tracker integration — Linear, HubSpot, GitHub Issues, YouTrack, GitLab, and Notion in one app; the broadest task-source coverage among Tier 2 tools[1]

 - Real-world origin — Built by an engineering team to solve their own workflow pain, not a speculative product[2]